 A proactive approach to ‘nipping in the bud’ any low level disruption, at the earliest opportunity, is a key element discovered in all effective classroom environments.

 It is also vital that the focus is upon those children who display positive behaviour rather than on negative behaviour.

 At the beginning of each term, each class will agree to a Class Charter, that the children believe will help them learn most effectively.
 This will then allow the children, within each class, to take ownership and responsibility for creating a positive working atmosphere.

 It is also vital that these sanctions are followed very consistently as this will also help to reinforce the boundaries of acceptable behaviour.
-In order to facilitate this we use a school Traffic Light system.
+In order to facilitate this we use a school - Ready to Learn approach.

-If a child began to show a recurring pattern of unexceptable behaviour then the pupil will be referred to the school Inclusion Manager - Linda Anson and parents may be informed if deemed appropriate.
+If a child began to show a recurring pattern of unacceptable behaviour then the pupil will be referred to the school Assistant Headteacher & Department Leader and parents will be informed.

 All of us at Wheatley Hill Primary are committed to actively promoting the fundamental British Values within our school.